yuria-n/algorithms/README.md

 # Algorithms

+A collection of my daily algorithm challenges.

+## Usage

-To make a new directory, enter
+To make a new directory, run the following command on your CLI:

 ```
-$ gulp init
+$ yarn start
 ```

 **mode:**